aygong/DARP/result/README.txt

-This folder contains results saved by train.py.
+This folder contains results saved by supervision.py and evaluation.py.